ietf-gitwg/using-github/draft-ietf-git-using-github.md

 describes administrative processes that support the practices described in this document.

-Although similar, guidance for IRTF Research Groups is out of scope for this document.
+Although the operation of IRTF Research Groups can be similar in function to Working Groups, this document only directly addresses the needs Working Groups.
-However, such groups may draw inspiration for GitHub use from the contents herein.
+However, other groups may draw inspiration for GitHub use from the contents herein.

 ## Distributed Version Control Systems